sercankulcu/sercankulcu.github.io/_fun/the-prestige.md

 description: "Talent is what can be seen from the seats; obsession is usually behind the curtain — on rivalry, secrecy, and the cost of explanation."
 tags:
    - movie
-   - obsession
+   - attachment
-   - illusion
+   - perception
-   - rivalry
+   - ambition
    - sacrifice
 ---